algbio/br-index-mems/README.md

 ## News

-This is fork of br-index by Yuma Arakawa, adding support for MEM finding:
+This is fork of Yuma Arakawa's br-index, adding support for MEM finding:

 - Support for finding maximal exact matches (MEMs) between a set of query patterns and a text
 - Support for finding MEMS between a set of query patterns and an elastic founder graph